kermitt2/pdfalto/Readme.md

   --help                 : print usage information
   -?                     : print usage information
   --saveconf <string>    : save all command line parameters in the specified XML <file>
+  -ocr                   : recognises all characters that are missing from unicode, or replace with placeholder to flag it.
 ```

 In addition to the [ALTO](https://github.com/altoxml/documentation/wiki) file describing the PDF content, the following files are generated: